 ‘Australians Helping Australians In Need’ is the philosophy behind MSS Security’s Workplace Giving Program (WGP).

-Since the WGP’s launched in July 2014, MSS Security and our employees have raised more than $45,000 for our four selected charities – The Big Issue, Black Dog Institute, Dementia Australia and the Royal Flying Doctor Service.
+Since the WGP’s launched in July 2014, MSS Security and our employees have raised more than $45,000 for each of our four selected charities – The Big Issue, Black Dog Institute, Dementia Australia and the Royal Flying Doctor Service.
 Our employees have also volunteered at charity events across Australia and learned more about each charity through internal awareness campaigns.